 You’ll make a better team if you know more about each other.
 Learning about your coworkers hobbies (and letting them in on yours) can even be a an opportunity to learn about each other’s strong skills.
 Beyond that, it opens the door for more natural conversation at work.

 At a past job, I asked a coworker about a restaurant she posted about the weekend before.
-We started a casual conversation and ended becoming close coworkers and friend (even today).
+We started a casual conversation and ended becoming close coworkers and friends (even today).
 Learning about each other’s similarities makes working together a lot easier and more fun.

 Similarly, maybe your coworker has a passionate view that they often share on social media.
 Even if you don’t share that view, you’ll know which topics to avoid when engaging in conversation.
 The less friction in a professional relationship, the best.

-Create a Postive Culture
+Create a Positive Culture

 A company’s culture is completely determined by those who work for that company.
 A strong culture leads to an environment that employees are excited to be a part of and makes them look forward to coming to work.